Created; 19/03/2016, Changed 10/07/2025 - 09/07/2025

-Circuit modelling tools used;
+Circuit modelling tools;

-The proposed peak to peak detector;
+The proposed peak-to-peak detector;

-The diagram above is for; +-25mV 100Hz input x10.
+The diagram above is for: +-25mV 100Hz input x10.

-The diagram above is for; +-25mV 2.5mS rise fall and width input x10 as the previous graph.
+The diagram above is for: +-25mV 2.5mS rise, fall and width input x10 as the previous graph.

 I have zoomed in around where the output settles to about the expected value.